raspberrypilearning/dont-fall-in/en/step_4.md

-## Platforms
+## Ride on platforms

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
 Well that's too easy!

 In this step, you will add platforms to land on.
 Jumping on them will avoid falling in.
 </div>
 <div>
 ![](images/step-4-aims.png){:width="300px"}